 - paper (including newspapers and magazines)

-Please be sure to put your recycling items in the containers provided.
-Do not leave bags or boxes of recycling or any other items outside the recycling containers as this will be treated as fly-tipping and you could be issued with a fixed penalty notice.
+You must put your recycling items in the containers provided.
+Do not leave any bags or boxes of recycling, or any other items outside the recycling containers as this is considered fly-tipping and you could be issued with a fixed penalty notice.